 Masks can be washed with regular laundry and detergent on a warm water setting.

 To be extra careful with delicately made or handmade masks, consider putting them in mesh laundry bags like this one before dropping them in the washing machine.

 Masks can also be washed by hand with a bleach solution by mixing 5 tablespoons (1/3 cup) of household bleach per gallon of room temperature water or 4 teaspoons of household bleach per quart of room temperature water.

 The CDC suggests letting masks soak in the solution for 5 minutes before rinsing with cool or room temperature water.

 Per the CDC: Check the label to see if your bleach is intended for disinfection.
 Some bleach products, such as those designed for safe use on colored clothing, may not be suitable for disinfection.
 Ensure the bleach product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.

 Also remember that standard bleach will change the color of fabrics as it strips color.

-Masks can be dried in a standard dryer or air drier.
-The CDC recommends drying masks using a machines highest heat setting or in direct sunlight.
+Masks can be dried in a standard dryer or air dryer.
+The CDC recommends drying masks using a machine’s highest heat setting or in direct sunlight.